The Case of: JonBenét Ramsey: The 911 call

-No mention was made during the show that both the Secret Service and the FBI had listened to the same tape and heard nothing to indicate that Burke's voice could be heard.
-NBC had also sent out the recording to their own experts, who agreed that nothing of substance could be made out in the seconds after Patsy finished talking.
+Twenty years before, the Secret Service and the FBI had listened to the same tape and heard nothing to indicate that Burke's voice could be heard.
+In 2003, NBC had also sent out the recording to their own experts, who agreed that nothing of substance could be made out in the seconds after Patsy finished talking.

 The wording used during the call was concerning to the team: During the call Patsy did not mention the name of her daughter.
 Also, she said "I'm the mother" and "we have a kidnapping".

 Ransom note

 According to E!
 News, "One of the strangest parts of the Ramsey case has always been the ransom note, which [...] made no sense given the fact that JonBenét's body was found in the house a few hours later".
 Misspellings and other mistakes were made to cover the fact that the writer was in fact a native speaker of the English language.